gw3218/Interactive-Lab-Hub/lab7/README.md

 I tried the nyacat.
 ![](nyancat.png)

 I also tried the [Teachable Machine Boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate).
-After training the model, it can classify the image into three categories.
+After training the model, it can classify the image into one of the three categories.

 ![](ML_1.png)